Table of Contents

 What happens if you dispute a charge on your credit card?

-There’s no guarantees that a dispute will work out in the cardholder’s favor.
-The credit card issuer must resolve the investigation surrounding the dispute within 90 days of receiving it.
+It depends on the charge being disputed.
+The credit card issuer must investigate the transaction and resolve the investigation surrounding the dispute within 90 days of receiving it.

 Does a dispute affect credit score?

 Filing a dispute doesn’t necessarily impact a credit score.
-However, if the dispute is surrounding an inaccurate late payment or other negative event, having the issue resolved after a dispute can help build the account holder’s credit score.
+However, if the dispute is regarding an inaccurate late payment or other negative event, having the issue resolved after a dispute might help build the account holder’s credit.

 What happens if a credit card dispute is denied?